 the same set of scalar elements of a composite signal are done via a

-instance.
+common driver_info instance.
 Note, not the actual element(s)

 which are addressed by a specific assignment operation are taken to